neillperry/Place-Elements-in-an-Array/README.md

  The desired output should equal ["1", "2", "B", "4", "5", "B", "7", "8", "9", "B", "10", "11", "12", "B"]

 ## solution
 My solution is in the other file in this repository.
 There is a functioning Python function along with comments that explain my thought process.
-Best case runtime is O(n) and worst case runtime is O(n log n).